rw3iss/nestjs-gen/readme.md

 This will generate all the respective class files within "./modules/example/", with CRUD interfaces.

 ## Things to Note:
-* Generated model class names will strip any trailing 's' in the given name argument, if one exists, unless you set the model class name explicitly with `--model-name <name>`.
+* Generated model class/file names will strip any trailing 's' in the given name, if one exists, unless you set the model class name explicitly with `--model-class <name>`.
 * If you specify `--repository` or `--crud`, a model will automatically be generated.
 * You can specify `--auth`, and a `@Guard(<auth-guard-class>)` decorator will be added to the CRUD interfaces.
 Your custom auth guard class name and location can be defined with `--auth-guard-class <class-name>` and `--auth-guard-location <dir>` (or put in tsconfig.json).